-We are not that silly besides those of you who really know me, when was the last time I was up at 1:59 in the morning eating pie.
+We are not that silly besides those of you who know me, when was the last time I was up at 1:59 in the morning eating pie.
 Okay, some of you do know me and can quote when this has happened.

 Celebrate Pi Day!
 Pi is the ratio of the circumference of a circle to its diameter.
-Math enthusiasts around the world celebrate pi day on March 14th.
+Math enthusiasts around the world celebrate Pi day on March 14th.
 William Jones first used the symbol for pi in 1706.

-Pi = 3.1415926535â€¦
+Pi = 3.1415926535

 Historically, we had always loved Grandma Wright’s pies.
 To combine both, math and pie, seemed appropriate to spread some love.
 Family rituals are to make connections and show love.

 The first Pi Day was in 1989 and created by Larry Shaw.
 He worked in the San Francisco Exploratorium as a physicist and had coworkers march around a circular space and then let them eat pie.
 They still celebrate Pi day at the Exploratorium.
-Musician Michael Blake performed a one-man symphonic ode to pi by assigning notes and chords to each digit, and then playing it to 31 decimal places on ten different instruments.
+Musician Michael Blake performed a one-man symphonic ode to pi by assigning notes and chords to each digit and then playing it to 31 decimal places on ten different instruments.
 The result is a catchy yet haunting tune that is bound to top the pi charts.
 But it was removed – when it comes back up, please listen.
 Until then you can listen to this older version of musical pi.

 I am still debating if I should be irrational or not?

-In 4-H I did a lot of different activities.
+In 4-H, I did a lot of different activities.
 I raised sheep, JC and Casey were my pets until I sold them.
-This money went towards college and I was only 10 years old when I raised them for almost a year.
+This money went towards college, and I was only ten years old when I raised them for almost a year.
 I did public speaking.
-I did knitting (I still can’t cast off) I made clothes, more food than you can imagine and even leather work.
+I did knitting (I still can’t cast off).
+I made clothes, I cooked more food than you can imagine and I even did leather work.
 Adults in the community spent time teaching us how to do things.
 We had pride in our finished products.
-We won ribbons and if our project was good enough we could take it to state and compete with lots of other children.
-I am sure my exposure to 4-H helped me get one of my scholarships to college.
+We won ribbons, and if our project was good enough, we could take it to state and compete with lots of other children.
+My exposure to 4-H helped me get one of my scholarships to college.